waralish-hash/psscripting-alisha/Alisha-README.md

 # My Lab 6 README

-This README demonstrates the Markdown skills I learned while completing Lab 6.
-GitHub is the perfect place to practice Markdown because it renders the formatting instantly, making it easy to see how headings, lists, tables, and code blocks appear in a real development environment.
-Using GitHub also helps build good habits for version control and documentation, which are essential skills in cybersecurity and IT.
+This README highlights the Markdown skills I practiced while completing Lab 6.
+GitHub makes it easy to learn Markdown because it instantly shows how headings, lists, tables, and code blocks will look once published.
+Working in GitHub also helps build strong habits for documentation and version control, which are important skills in cybersecurity and IT.

-Overall, working with Markdown in GitHub has been a smooth and useful experience.
-The syntax is simple, readable, and easy to learn, and GitHub’s preview feature makes it clear how each element will look once published.
-Creating this README helped me understand how developers organize information and document their work in a clean, professional way.
+Overall, using Markdown in GitHub has been a simple and positive experience.
+The syntax is easy to understand, the preview feature makes formatting clear, and creating this README helped me see how developers organize information in a clean and professional way.

 ## List Example

 ### Unordered List